On the geometry of flat minima: Flatness and conservation

-\cref{fact:commute} implies that for any diagonal matrix $D$ of order $n$ with nonnegative entries and $P\in \O(n)$, one has $DP = PD$ iff $D\p {1/2}P = PD\p {1/2}$.
 The optimal value in the lemma below is already known \cite[Lemma 1]{srebro2005rank}, but the local-global property appears to be new.
 Also, the characterization of global minima via the balance condition on $X$ and $Y$ was stated in \cite[Lemma 2.2]{ding2024flat}, although the proof seems invalid.
+A similar result constrained to a single orbit was obtained in \cite[Theorem 3.7]{helmke1994optimization}.